 Republish your blog content on Medium

-Republishing work on Medium is a way to promote your blog without having to create additional content.
-One thing to keep in mind is that if you simply copy and paste the same content into Medium that you have on your blog, you may hurt your rankings with Google.
+Republishing your work on Medium is a way to promote your blog without having to create additional content.
+One thing to keep in mind is that if you simply copy and paste the same content into Medium as you have on your blog, you risk harming your Google ranking.
 Here's what Google has to say about duplicate content:

-In some cases, content is deliberately duplicated across multiple domains in an attempt to manipulate search engine rankings or gain more traffic.
-Deceptive practices like this can lead to a poor user experience when a visitor sees substantially the same content repeated in a set of search results.
+In some cases, content is deliberately duplicated across multiple domains in an attempt to manipulate search engine rankings or generate more traffic.
+Deceptive practices like this can lead to a poor user experience when a visitor sees essentially the same content repeated in a set of search results.

 Google strives to index and display pages with distinct and original information at the top of their search results.

-To avoid this error, Medium suggests that you “upload” your blog content to their platform instead.
+To avoid this mistake, Medium suggests you "import" your blog's content onto their platform instead.
 Medium explains:

-“If you have a story published elsewhere and want to import it into Medium, you can use this handy import tool.
-Using the import tool will automatically backdate the post to the original date, as well as adding a canonical link to ensure your SEO won't be penalized.
+"If you have a story published elsewhere and want to import it into Medium, you can use this handy import tool.
+Using the import tool will automatically backdate the publication to the original date, as well as add a canonical link to ensure your SEO won't be penalized."

-You can upload your content directly to the Medium platform.
-Note that this can only work on a desktop computer.
-Medium also explains that you can only repost content for which you have the rights.
-When you upload an article, Medium automatically places a link at the bottom to the original post.
+You can import your content directly into the Medium platform.
+Note that this only works on a desktop computer.
+Medium also explains that you can only republish content for which you have the rights.
+When you import an article, Medium automatically places a link at the bottom to the original publication.

-When it comes to reposting content, I would choose material that has been on my blog for a while.
-You need to give search engine crawlers a chance to rank your blog and this will give you time to learn how well it performs before you add it to Medium.
+When it comes to republishing content, I would choose material that has been on my blog for a while.
+You need to give search engine bots a chance to index your blog, and this will give you time to learn how well it's performing before adding it to Medium.

 Publish original content to the medium

-You can also choose to post original content on Medium.
-I wouldn't spend as much time or effort writing for Medium as I do for my blog, but it can be an introduction to a larger audience that you may not be reaching right now.
+You can also choose to publish original content on Medium.
+I wouldn't dedicate as much time or effort to writing for Medium as I do for my blog, but it can be an introduction to a wider audience that you might not be reaching right now.

-Write quality work when posting on Medium, but don't worry about writing lengthy articles that take up a lot of time or resources.
+Write quality work when you publish on Medium, but don't worry about writing long articles that take a lot of time or resources.

-General advice on using Medium to promote your blog
+General tips on using Medium to promote your blog

 Medium, like most social media platforms, works best when you post often.
 You may end up writing (or reposting) an article that goes viral, but your chances of success increase when you have more content to share.

-When it comes to designing your blog posts, Medium makes it easy for you.
-Their minimalist platform by design uses lots of white space and simple fonts for each post.
-This means you can focus on images and writing without having to worry about many other design aspects.
+When it comes to designing your blog posts, Medium makes it easy.
+Their minimalist platform uses plenty of white space and simple fonts for each post.
+This means you can focus on the images and writing without having to worry about many other aspects of the design.

-To make your posts appealing to readers, use a high-quality image at the top of your post and a title that grabs their attention but clearly conveys the topic of the article.
+To make your posts appealing to readers, use a high-quality image at the top of your post and a title that grabs their attention but clearly indicates the topic of the article.

-Finally, increasing your follower count on Medium will help you see your content better.
-One way to do this is to track people who interact with your content.
-You should also follow other people in your niche or people who would be your target audience.
-Interact with their content, and chances are they will also interact with yours.
+Finally, increasing your Medium following will help your content get more visibility.
+One way to do this is to follow people who engage with your content.
+You should also follow others in your niche or people who would be part of your target audience.
+Engage with their content, and chances are they'll engage with yours too.

 How to promote your blog on Snapchat